-Cuyahoga County officials to introduce BYOBag campaign, reusable bag giveaway
+Cuyahoga County officials introduce BYOBag campaign, reusable bag giveaway

-CUYAHOGA COUNTY, Ohio (WJW) — County and local leaders will introduce a BYOBag campaign at a press conference Tuesday.
+CUYAHOGA COUNTY, Ohio (WJW) -- County and local leaders introduced a BYOBag campaign at a press conference Tuesday.

-The campaign will be launched at a 10:30 a.m. press conference at the Euclid Senior Center.
-The county is expected to announce a reusable bag giveaway as part of the campaign.
+The campaign was launched at a 10:30 a.m. press conference at the Euclid Senior Center.
+The county also announced a reusable bag giveaway as part of the campaign.

 The county's plastic bag ban went into effect Jan.
 1. It prohibits retailers from providing disposable bags at the check-out.